How to Help:

 To celebrate National Diabetes Awareness Month, you can also go the extra mile by providing the people in your organization with promotional products that make it easier to eat a healthy diet.

-For example, the Healthy Snack Lunchbox includes an attached knife and fork, so packing a nutritious lunch from home is a breeze:
+For example, the Collapsible Lunch Box includes an attached spoon and fork, so packing a nutritious lunch from home is a breeze:

 3. Encourage Exercise